sophiiss/midnight-rosefox/README.md

 ## How to use:

 Requirements:
-- Have Vencord or Vesktop installed [Download link](https://vencord.dev/download/)
+- Have Vencord or Vesktop installed -> [download link](https://vencord.dev/download/)

 ### Theme